merely-useful/py-rse/index.md

 > to get a DOI through the Zenodo/GitHub integration
 > (Section \@ref(provenance-code-scripts)).
 > We are stopping short of getting the DOI here,
+> since nobody reading this book needs to formally cite
+> or archive the example Zipf's Law software we've been developing.
+> Also, if every reader of the book generated a DOI,
-> to avoid many DOIs pointing to the same code,
+> we'd have many DOIs pointing to the same code!
-> that is associated with different authors (you),
-> and that isn't associated with a publication

 ### Publishing your code {#provenance-ex-publish-code}